 The digital landscape is changing how we are consuming information.
 The devices we use, the format in which the information is displayed and the amount of information we can digest at one time have all changed.
 We are all becoming symbiotic with our computer tools.

 As humans we are forgetful, there is the phase called ‘digital amnesia’ which means that because of the dependency on technology we no longer need to remember certain things*.
 The common example is that of remembering phone numbers, previously before the digital age, you would have to remember them.
 These days you have no need, you can just check them on your phone or online.

+Learning needs to be on hand when the user needs it.
+Allowing them to refresh their knowledge just before the desired task, just like checking a number on google before you call.
 With the rise of smartphones, our attention span has become shorter*.
 With attention span dropping holding someone’s attention is becoming more difficult.
 For us, as learners, we need to make the learning engaging and focus on UX and the ease of navigation to not give the user a chance to lose attention.